tungthtran/ambry/Rest-API.md

 At a high level, Ambry supports POST, GET, DELETE and HEAD.
-This document describes all the APIs related to blob operations in detail.
+This document describes all the APIs related to blob operations and health check in detail.
 ***
 ### POST
 #### Description